davetron5000/naildrivin5.com/_posts/2024-01-24-web-components-in-earnest.md

 What I found effective in using this API:

-* Thinking of an element has enhancing its innards is much simpler than considering a full-fledge "component" that renders itself.
+* Thinking of an element as enhancing its innards is much simpler than considering a full-fledged "component" that renders itself.
 It allows more flexibility and simpler code.
 * Code defensively.
 The lifecycle methods like `connectedCallback` and `attributeChangedCallback` can be called at any time and in any order.